 - Academic Bachelor in Economics

 - Diploma for additional training in auditing and accounting

 - Doctoral Training Program

 The Luxembourg School of Finance (LSF) is the Department of Finance of the Faculty of Law, Economics and Finance of the University of Luxembourg.
-The LSF’s mission is to offer education programmes and conduct academic research in finance at the highest level.
-It strives to attract outstanding individuals as students and faculty, and to create an environment of excellence.
+The LSF’s mission is to offer education programs and conduct academic research in finance at the highest level.
+It strives to attract outstanding individuals as students and faculty and to create an environment of excellence.

-Since its inception in 2003, over 250 students of over 30 nationalities have completed the MSc in Banking and Finance programme.
-Offered on a one-year full-time or two-year part-time basis, the programme is ideal for students having a previous degree in finance or related field, as well as for professionals seeking to obtain a greater theoretical foundation in finance to support their career objectives.
+Since its inception in 2003, over 250 students of over 30 nationalities have completed the MSc in Banking and Finance program.
+Offered on a one-year full-time or two-year part-time basis, the program is ideal for students having a previous degree in finance or related field, as well as for professionals seeking to obtain a greater theoretical foundation in finance to support their career objectives.